Mutators

 Object methods

 • object A document to add.
-If the document has an id property, it will be set at that value underneath the path.
-Otherwise, an id from model.id() will be set on the object first
+If the document has an id property, it will be used as the new object’s key in the collection.
+Otherwise, an UUID from model.id() will be set on the object first

 • id Returns object.id